Candi Kubeck

 Candalyn "Candi" Kubeck (née Chamberlin, May 10, 1961 – May 11, 1996) was an American commercial airline pilot and the captain of ValuJet Flight 592.
-This flight crashed into the Everglades in 1996, after oxygen generators illegally placed in a cargo hold started and maintained a fire that disrupted aircraft functionality and flooded the entire cabin and cockpit with smoke.
+This flight crashed into the Everglades in 1996, after chemical oxygen generators illegally placed inside the cargo hold started and sustained a fire, which in turn disrupted aircraft functionality and flooded the entire cabin and cockpit with smoke.
 The crash made Kubeck the first female captain to die in a commercial airline crash.

 Early life and education

-Kubeck was born in Hollywood, Los Angeles, California, on May 10, 1961.
+Candalyn Chamberlin was born in Hollywood, Los Angeles, California, on May 10, 1961.
 She was raised in the San Diego area and often saw many military aircraft fly over her house which inspired her to fly airplanes.
 Kubeck began flying lessons while in high school after which she attended Palomar College in San Marcos, California where she was a member of the flight team.
 Kubeck transferred to Metro State College in Denver, Colorado, where she earned her bachelor's degree in Aviation Studies in 1982.
 While at Metro she flew on the college flight team and was the Team Captain.
-She was awarded National Top Woman Pilot at the National Intercollegiate Flying Association's National SAFECON meeting in 1981.
+She was awarded National Top Woman Pilot at the National Intercollegiate Flying Associations National SAFECON meeting in 1981.
 The award has since been named after her.
 She also earned a Ninety-Nines Amelia Earhart Memorial Flight Scholarship in 1983 and was given the opportunity to meet Amelia's sister, Muriel.